 Step 3: Configure Additional Products

-• Expand the Access from purchasing this product section to grant course or live webinar access
+In the Access from purchasing this product section, you can link your product to a course, community, or live webinar.

 Step 4: Set Up Payment Methods